This post may contain affiliate links.

 Why did we decide that homeschooling was the best option for our kids and for us, in terms of education and lifestyle?

-This blog was meant to be a homeschool blog not a travel blog, but things changed.
+This blog was meant to be a homeschool blog, not a travel blog, but things changed.
 Now we own one of the biggest travel sites in the world, but you can see in this post that I’d only just come across the term “worldschooling”.

-Why do we Homeschool?
+Why Choose Homeschool?

-Even before I had children, or was anywhere close to being in a situation where it would be wise to have children, I had this vague idea that home schooling them would be good.
+Even before I had children, or was anywhere close to being in a situation where it would be wise to have children, I had this vague idea that homeschooling them would be good.